carlosjennings1991/stock-analysis/README.md

 Given readability is very important in coding, this can't be understated.
 Conceptually the code does this.

+- Ask the user which year to run the analysis
 - Create an array of all the ticker indexes
 - Create an outer loop (one for each of the 12 tickers)
 - Create an inner loop, which updates the total volume, starting price and ending price for each ticker.